coderanger/coderanger.net/content/posts/chef-telemetry.md

 # Why gather user data?

-As both a Chef maintainer and a cookbook developer, I have a big interest in this user data.
+As both a Chef maintainer and a cookbook developer, I have an interest in this user data.
 A big problem for Chef, as with almost all open-source projects, has been that we know almost nothing about how the things we write actually get used.
 We have some signaling from people asking questions on Slack or filing bug